 So, since I know that Lisa is a travel agent who works in the United States in Dallas, I immediately understood what would make her happy...
 So I organized a very special day in Cognac for the whole family.

 It’s a flexible and capable people mover that features a modern design both inside and out, and a range of advanced options.
-This people carrier delivers first class travel for up to 8 passengers for all your private tours through Bordeaux wineries or Cognac distilleries.
+With this people carrier, I deliver first class trips for up to 8 passengers for all your private tours through Bordeaux wineries or Cognac distilleries.

 Maybe I am lobbying for myself , will you tell me?
 Maybe...